codebar/tutorials/version-control/command-line/tutorial.md

 $ git log
 ```

-# Example 2: Working with github
+# Example 2: Working with a remote service

 Update the index.html file and then commit and push the changes